BabitMF/BabitMF.github.io/content/en/docs/bmf/multiple_features/gpu_hardware_acc/gpu_transcoding/_index.md

 # How to use NVIDIA GPU to accelerate video transcoding

-NVIDIA GPUs have one or more hardware-based decoder and encoders which provides fully-accelerated hardware-based video decoding and encoding for several popular codecs.
+NVIDIA GPUs have one or more hardware-based decoder and encoders which provide fully-accelerated hardware-based video decoding and encoding for several popular codecs.

 Nowadays, many video processings rely on deep learning methods.
 The deep learning models usually run on the NVIDIA GPUs and libraries developed by NVIDIA.
-So, transferring the decoding and encoding from CPU to GPU can obtain benifit in such cases.
+So, transferring the decoding and encoding from CPU to GPU can obtain benefit in such cases.
 One obvious benefit is that we can reduce the copy overhead between CPU and GPU.

 In the `gpu_transcode` folder, we provide various examples to show how to use GPU decoding and encoding as well as how to combine the FFmpeg CUDA filters in the BMF.

-The examples are listed below, we will explain them in detail.
+The examples are listed below.
+We will explain them in detail.

 - Decode videos
 - Decode videos using multiple threads